 A cold cutting method offering unique benefits

 Metal cutting by the Abrasive Water Jet cutting process (AWJ) is a major area of application for water jet technology.
-Finely grained sand combined with the ultra-high pressure water beam creates a powerful cutting tool, cutting up to 300 mm thick metal into any shape.
+Metals such as steel, stainless steel, Hastelloy, Hardox, Weldox, Inconel, titanium, aluminum or nonferrous metals.
+Finely grained sand combined with the ultra-high-pressure water beam creates a powerful cutting tool, cutting up to 300 mm thick metal into any shape.
 This is a cold cutting process with fine cuts and very little additional work needed.